Sharing is caring!

 It’s so crazy because I’ve read a lot of birth stories, and I have researched a lot about birth, but your rational mind at some point goes into the background.

 I started doubting myself and was worried that I was wrong and this wasn’t the real thing.
 I ended up crying hard for about 15 minutes because I was so emotional, but just letting myself cry between the pressure waves felt good and let me release my fears.

 At this point I thought I was in transformation (Hypnobabies word for transition) because I wasn’t getting breaks between the waves.
 I had stopped listening to my tracks, but was using the Peace cue a lot at the peak of every wave.
 Oddly, I also would sing the first line of the Beatles “Let it Be” in my head between using the Peace cue.

 I wouldn’t say I felt comfortable during this period of time, but I was calm and felt pretty confident.
 I felt a lot of pressure and intensity in my back, just like I had with my daughter.

 I don’t know at what time exactly but at some point my midwife said we should move to the OR, but my husband still wasn’t there yet!
 Eventually he made it though and we got to the OR.

 Having to be on my back on an operating table was the worst part, and by the time we moved over there I had regressed by a cm.
 So I had to wait a little to push, and then when I did start my midwife helped me by holding my cervix out of the way.

 At the beginning I could tell I wasn’t really ready to push, but it gave me something to focus on, which helped.
-I asked my husband to play the Pushing Baby Out track, but once it started I didn’t want to listen to it anymore, and instead had him play one of my favorite playlists.
+I asked my husband to play the Pushing Baby Out track (Hypnobabies special track just for pushing), but once it started I didn’t want to listen to it anymore, and instead had him play one of my favorite playlists.